oemof/tespy/docs/analyses/exergy.rst

     ean.print_results(groups=False, connections=False)

-For the component related tables, i.e. busses, components and groups, the data are sorted descending regarding the exergy destruction value of the individual entry.
-To merge the bus and component data into one table, use:
-...
+For the component related tables, i.e. busses, components, aggregation and groups, the data are sorted descending regarding the exergy destruction value of the individual entry.
+The component data contain fuel exergy, product exergy and exergy destruction values related to the component itself ignoring losses that might occur on the busses, for example, mechanical or electrical conversion losses in motors and generators.
+The bus data contain the respective information related to the conversion losses on the busses only.
+The aggregation data contain both, the component and the bus data.
+For instance, a turbine driving a generator will have the electrical energy delivered by the generator as product exergy value.
+The same component's exergy product without considering the mechanical or electrical conversion losses is the shaft power delivered by the turbine.
+From the generator's perspective, this is the fuel exergy, while the product is the electrical energy.

 .. note::